Situational Report - Updated August 5, 2020

-Currently, three Bayfield County residents have tested positive for Coronavirus and we now have confirmed community spread.
-Two cases have recovered at home, while sadly, the third person died of the disease.
+Currently, 21 Bayfield County residents have tested positive for Coronavirus and we are seeing continued community spread.
+We have created a separate webpage for community exposures and the risk involved at each location.
+Locations are added as we are notified and are removed after 14 days from the exposure date.
+Most of the new cases, so far, are a direct result from large gatherings and we urge event planners to follow the CDC guidance of CANCELING any events where more than 250 persons will attend or that will draw people from out of the area.
+Our local health care providers have expressed concerns that responding to outbreaks associated with large events could over-stress our testing supplies and could weaken our healthcare systems.
 We urge county residents to protect themselves when out in public by reducing travel, avoiding crowded areas, using a face covering or mask, frequent hand washing (especially before eating or drinking) and disinfect commonly touched surfaces daily.
 These steps are crucial to preventing illness and reducing the spread of COVID-19 in our community.

 - FOR FAMILIES

 - GENERAL WORKPLACES

 - BODY ART ESTABLISHMENTS

 - FARMERS MARKETS